 One of the greatest problems in the world today may be the suffering of animals in the meat industry.
-Roughly 11 billion animals are raised and slaughtered in factory farms each year in the US alone, in conditions likely to cause extreme suffering.
+In 2015, roughly 9.2 billion animals were raised and slaughtered in factory farms in the US alone,fn-1 in conditions likely to cause extreme suffering.fn-2

 This problem seems to be incredibly neglected.
-Many experts now believe that animals have conscious experiences, and are capable of experiencing pain.
-We tend to give much more weight to the suffering of humans than to the suffering of animals - this is potentially a form of “speciesism”, valuing animals much less than they deserve.
+Many experts now believe that animals have conscious experiences,fn-3 and are capable of experiencing pain.fn-4 We tend to give much more weight to the suffering of humans than to the suffering of animals - this is potentially a form of “speciesism”, valuing animals much less than they deserve.

 There are things we can do to help solve this problem.
 Three main types of intervention look promising: persuading people to change their diets, lobbying for better welfare standards, and developing alternatives to animal products.
 However, the evidence in this area is not as strong as it is for global health interventions.

 This profile sets out why you might want to work on improving animal welfare - and why you might not.
 This area looks particularly high-impact if you think animals’ capacity to suffer is similar to that of humans, and the treatment of animals is unlikely to improve naturally as humanity makes progress.